redpanda-data/connect/website/docs/guides/serverless/lambda.md

 It uses the same configuration format as a regular Benthos instance, except it is read from the environment variable `BENTHOS_CONFIG` (YAML format).
-Also, the `input` and `buffer` sections are ignored as messages are inserted via function invocations.
+Also, the `http`, `input` and `buffer` sections are ignored as the service wide HTTP server is not used, and messages are inserted via function invocations.

 If the `output` section is omitted in your config then the result of the processing pipeline is returned back to the caller, otherwise the resulting data